Sohou08/Hadoop-Spark/file_format/readme.md

 ### 3. XML

-XML is a input text format.
+XML is a text format and stores data by row.
 It makes it possible to define languages which are more or less complex but which make it possible to establish file format standards for exchanges between applications.
 As JSON, XML is generally used to serialize, encapsulate, and exchange data.
 XML syntax is verbose, especially for human readers, relative to other alternatives ‘text-based’ formats.

 * __Advantage__
-    * XML is a data exchange format and supports batch/streaming processing
+    * XML supports batch/streaming processing
     * It stores meta data with data and supports schema evolution
-    * Being a verbose format, It provides to have a good ratio of compression compare to JSON file
+    * Being a verbose format, It provides a good ratio of compression compare to JSON file
 * __Drawback__
     * It is not splittable since XML has an opening tag at the beginning and a closing tag at the end.
 You cannot start processing at any point in the middle of those tags.
     * It increases in data size and processing time because the document size is often bulky and with big files.
 The tag structure makes it huge and complex to read which occurs slow process in parsing, leading also to slower data transmission